msakarvadia/robot_math_equation_solver/README.md

 -   Once the program has processed an image taken from the camera, it will display its interpretation of the math problem through a series of popups (these can be used to inspect if the handwriting is the correct size and if the camera is properly positioned)

-## Video of robot performing equation solving:
+## Video of Robot Solving an Equation

 https://github.com/msakarvadia/robot_math_equation_solver/assets/68249601/2122ddd9-b758-4ad1-8b2f-3fa79541a3ff